 Let’s take two call centre employees:

-Just looking at that we could say both employees have the same performance levels.
+Just looking at the average of 10 calls per hour result we could say both employees have the same performance levels.

 But this is where the Calls Per Hour metric comes into play.